Mar 7, 2023 | Native Hope

 - Marcella LaBeau, Cheyenne River Lakota and nurse serving 80 years, including WWII.

-The Native women of todayToday, Native women are speaking up to lead the charge for the women of Indian Country.
+Native American women of todayToday, Native women are speaking up to lead the charge for the women of Indian Country.

 - Deb Haaland, Laguna Pueblo, U.S. Congresswoman and first Native American U.S. Secretary of Interior